Starting a new business means that there are a lot of costs involved.

 The areas in which we feel real pain can be summarised as follow:

-Starting Your Own Business: The Cost of being Numero Uno, Really Alone.
+Starting a New Business: The Cost of being Numero Uno, Really Alone.

 If you worked for a boss in the past, you had three things that you probably took for granted – a guaranteed salary, peers and co-workers.
 You arrived in the office every day, mingled with people, were introduced to countless more people, enjoyed lunch and happy hours, complained about your boss, and most of the time enjoyed being able to sympathise with co-workers that are in the same situation as you.